jgoguen/jgoguen.github.io/content/posts/openbsd-unbound-dns-server.md

 {{< figure src="/img/grafana/unbound-grafana-1.png" link="/img/grafana/unbound-grafana-1.png" alt="Grafana dashboard showing information about queries, response time, and cache status" width="33%" class="inline" target="_blank" >}}
 {{< figure src="/img/grafana/unbound-grafana-2.png" link="/img/grafana/unbound-grafana-2.png" alt="Grafana dashboard showing details about top queried and blocked domains and query types" width="33%" class="inline" target="_blank" >}}

-{{< figure src="/img/grafana/unbound-grafana-3.png" link="/img/grafana/unbound-grafana-3.png" alt="Grafana dashboard showing a log of recent queries and top clients by query count" width="33%" class="inline" target="_blank" >}}
+Having graphs for your data helps you see at a glance how your DNS servers are performing and where any problems might be.

 ## What's Next?

 At this point, take a look at
-[Awesome Self-hosted](https://awesome-selfhosted.net/) and see if there's any services you want to host on your LAN.
+[Awesome Self-hosted](https://awesome-selfhosted.net/) and see if there are any services you want to host on your LAN.
 You have internal DNS to reach them by local IP, and your
 [OpenBSD gateway](/posts/2024/07/16/openbsd-ipv6-home-internet-gateway-with-att-fibre/)